gianlucaDp/BakingApp/README.md

 # Baking App
-Project for the Android Developer Nanodegree Program
+Project for the Udacity's Android Developer Nanodegree Program
 ## Project Overview
 The Baking app shows you a list of recipes, each one containing the list of the ingredients and the steps required to prepare it